Evaluate whether an ABAWD is meeting a work requirement at each:

 When an EU member is working or participating in a training program at the time of application and has not yet met the 80 hour requirement, a non-expedited application pends for the individual to meet the 80 hour work requirement.
 Refer to the Adding and Updating Training/Work Requirements user guide.
 Obtain verification of the 80 hours of employment or training prior to approving the individual.

-When an EU member is working or participating in a training program at the time of application and has not yet met the 80 hour requirement, enter an N for the, Have you or will you have worked or participated in a work program for 80 hours in a 30-day period, question on the (FMMR) WORKREQ screen and let the application reject.
-If verification is provided of the 80 hour requirement, the case can be cancel rejected or client can reapply if cancel reject is no longer an option.
+When an EU member is working or participating in a training program at the time of application and has not yet met the 80 hour requirement, enter an Y for the, Have you or will you have worked or participated in a work program for 80 hours in a 30-day period, question on the (FMMR) WORKREQ screen and let the application expedite and pend for verification of the 80 hour requirement.
+It is acceptable for an application to expedite and pend for verification.

 Refer to the Adding and Updating Training/Work Requirements user guide for instructions.